TalayRuk/Calculator-Pingpong/Readme.md

 - ”Require” object is predefined in Node which is used to include modules in the app.
 Browsers don’t have “require” predefined.
 You may include it in your app for asynchronous file loading.
 - In Node everything is a module.
 You must keep your code inside a module.
 Moduling is not mandatory in client side JavaScript, i.e. in browsers.
 - Node processes request object.
 Browsers processes response objects.

+### What is npm?
+Why would we want to use it?
+### What is gulp and what is it used for?
+### What is a common use for environment variables?
+### What is the difference between concatenation and minification?
+### What is linting?
+Why is it useful in development?